yeomjy/river/README.md

  - Parallelization
  - We are going to convert the evaluation API to Google FuzzBench and Lava kind of benchmarks

 P.S.
-Please get in touch if you would like to collaborate on this exciting project! ^_^
+Please [get in touch](mailto:ciprian.paduraru@fmi.unibuc.ro) if you would like to collaborate on this exciting and humble project! ^_^